TAKE ACTION: Urge Your Senators to Pass Legislation to Protect Haitian TPS Holders

 You can make a difference.
-With the success of the discharge petition and TPS coming up for a vote this week, now is a vital time to encourage members of Congress to repudiate the administration’s approach and vote in favor of legislation requiring protections to continue.
-Use the tool below to contact your two Senators and one Representative
+With hundreds of thousands at risk all across the country, now is a vital time to encourage Senators to repudiate the administration’s approach and vote in favor of legislation that keeps these protections in place.
+Use the tool below to contact your two Senators and urge them to support S. 4814, which would require the Secretary of Homeland Security to designate Haiti for Temporary Protected Status.

 Background: Many Haitians have lived here for decades, relying on TPS for protection from deportation and work authorization.
-Now – amid a sweeping “de-documentation” campaign from the administration – they may be at risk.
+Now – amid a sweeping “de-documentation” campaign from the administration and the Supreme Court’s decision in Mullin v.
+Doe – they are at risk.
 Meanwhile, Haiti is in an escalating humanitarian and security crisis.
 Violence has intensified, and the transitional government has expired with no succession plan in place.

 Some communities are already bracing for the devastating impact of TPS ending.
 In Springfield, Ohio, community leaders have created safe havens for Haitians who may be impacted after a warning went out of planned ICE raids timed with the termination.

-Sample email to legislators: My name is [insert name], and as your constituent from [City/Town] and a [person of faith/refugee/member of community], I urge you to stand up for Haitians in our community who are now at risk as the Trump administration fights in court to terminate their legal protections.
+Sample email to legislators: My name is [insert name], and as your constituent from [City/Town] and a [person of faith/refugee/member of community], I urge you to stand up for Haitians in our community who are now at risk as the Supreme Court rules it does not have the authority to stop Trump’s unlawful Temporary Protected Status terminations.
+The ruling is clear: That responsibility rests with Congress.

 Many Haitians have lived here for decades, relying on TPS for protections from deportation and work authorization.
-Now – amid a sweeping “de-documentation” campaign from the administration – they may be at risk.
-The administration has attempted to terminate TPS status, arguing conditions have improved in Haiti.
-But as the transitional government expires, the country has descended into a worsening humanitarian and security crisis.
+Now – amid a sweeping “de-documentation” campaign from the administration and the recent Supreme Court ruling – they are at risk.
+Haiti remains extremely unsafe.
+As the transitional government expires, the country has descended into a worsening humanitarian and security crisis.
 Per the UN, at least 90% of the capital city continues to be controlled by gangs.
 Earlier this year, the U.S. Embassy in Haiti issued yet another security alert, warning of increasing kidnappings in Port-Au-Prince.

 • Conduct oversight over the Trump administration’s de-documentation policies.
 From terminating TPS, stripping humanitarian parole protections, to “re-interviews” of settled refugee cases, the administration is forcing people who arrived through lawful humanitarian pathways out of status.
 I urge you to push back on these policies and press the administration for more information about its plans to target humanitarian entrants.